python/devguide/documentation/style-guide.rst

   to write extension modules.
 All caps and unhyphenated.

 CPU
    Central processing unit.
 No need to spell out.

 free-threaded
    The preferred term for the build mode that makes the global interpreter lock (GIL) optional (per :pep:`703`).
-Avoid using "No-GIL" to prevent double negatives (for example, "non-no-GIL").
+Avoid using "No-GIL" to avoid double negatives (for example, "non-no-GIL").

 POSIX
    The name assigned to a particular group of standards.
 This is always